CERTIFICATE IN MASSAGE THERAPY

 The AUHS Massage Program is a private institution offering: vocational bodywork training, affordable student massage and professional bodywork.
 Our mission is to prepare students for professional practice in holistic massage, to provide an educational environment that fosters personal health, vitality and to provide a bridge between students and the community that educates, serves and promotes the therapeutic benefits of massage.

-Our programs include traditional styles of Swedish and Deep Tissue as well as Asian Qigong and Access Energy.
+Our programs include traditional styles of Swedish and Deep Tissue as well as business management, ethics.
 Our graduates will be successfully employed throughout the counties in private practice, medical centers and spa settings as well as sharing their skills with families and friends.

 AUHS offers a variety of affordable tuition payment options to our students.
 We believe in supporting our graduates by giving them the opportunity to begin building their business without a large amount of debt.

 View our variety of payment options and ask an Admissions Director for more details:

 AUHS does not currently process FAFSA applications for Federal Financial Aid, Grants, and scholarships.

 MATS101 Human Anatomy, Physiology, Kinesiology and Pathology (includes 40 hours of Pathology)–165 hr